-SOWK7645: Practical Social Work Research
+SOWK7645 : Practical Social Work Research

 This course is designed to build upon basic research concepts and enhance the ability of students to conduct research as would be common in MSW practice.
-Students will receive instruction on practice-oriented research methods and develop basic projects using single-case designs and program evaluation models.
+Students will receive instruction on practice-oriented research methods and develop three unique research projects related to social work practice.
 It is imperative that MSW-level practitioners understand the benefits and challenges of an evidence-based practice focus and how to interpret existing research.
-Students will be expected to select a problem area to study and conduct an extensive literature review or meta-analysis related to that problem.
+Students will be expected to select problem areas to study with populations they serve and use existing literature to craft research plans around those problem areas and populations.